ipfs/community/contribution-guidelines.md

 Write clean code.
 Universally formatted code promotes ease of writing, reading, and maintenance.

 Pull requests descriptions should be as clear as possible.
-Err on the side of overly specific.
-Include a reference to all related issues
+Err on the side of overly specific and include a reference to all related issues.
+If the pull request is meant to close an issue please use the Github keyword conventions of [closes, fixes, or resolves]( https://help.github.com/articles/closing-issues-via-commit-messages/).
+If the pull request only completes part of an issue use the keywords [connect, or connects]( https://github.com/waffleio/waffle.io/wiki/FAQs#prs-connect-keywords).
+This helps our tools properly link issues to pull requests.

 Commit messages must start with a capitalized and short summary (max.
 50 chars) written in the imperative, followed by an optional, more detailed explanatory text which is separated from the summary by an empty line.